 Also, if you have popcorn ceiling, then cleaning it will be futile as a result of the high amount of pores in the material.
 Popcorn ceilings should be replaced instead of cleaned.

 How to remove black mold from the ceiling

 Safety is of the utmost importance whenever dealing with mold – especially when it comes to black mold.
-Ensure that you have an N-95 respirator mask, some goggles, and gloves.
+Ensure that you have a decent respirator mask, some goggles, and gloves.

 Also, close all vents and the door to the room to prevent mold spores from spreading to other parts of your home.
 And open all the windows to minimize the concentration of spores in the room.

 What you will need: The above-mentioned safety gear, a step ladder, a sponge (not a brush because ceilings can easily be damaged), a spray bottle, a cleaning solution, and some sandpaper.
 Also, a scraper if your ceiling is painted.

 Cleaning solution: Any number of cleaning solutions can be used.
 For this example, however, we will use a mixture of distilled white vinegar and baking soda.
 Feel free to use borax, hydrogen peroxide, or any other appropriate mold killer.

 To prepare the solution, pour a 50/50 mixture of water and distilled white vinegar into a 500ml spray bottle.
 Add one teaspoon of baking soda and shake the bottle well.